Do Companies Want to Be Sustainable?

 Recently The Pathways Alliance, a group of Canada's biggest oil sands producers, has removed all content about environmental goals from its website and social media pages, citing "significant uncertainty" over the federal government's anti-greenwashing legislation.

-Many investors are looking to emerging laws on sustainability reporting to address their greenwashing concerns, with 57% saying companies meeting regulations and standards including CSRD, the SEC climate disclosure rule or ISSB standards would meet their information needs for decision-making to a large or very large extent, and 85% reporting that reasonable assurance would give them confidence in sustainability reporting.
+Many investors are looking to emerging laws on sustainability reporting to address their greenwashing concerns, with 57% saying companies meeting regulations and standards including CSRD, the SEC climate disclosure rule or ISSB standards would meet their information needs for decision-making to a large or very large extent.

 Companies See Positive ROI from ESG